UPDATED APRIL 17, 2026

 I’ve been testing out AI writers since 2020.

-Back then, AI advocates everywhere were constantly baiting writers — telling us how AI was going to “put us out of work” and asking us “are you scared yet?”
+Back then, AI advocates everywhere were constantly baiting writers like me.
+Telling us how AI was going to ‘put us out of work’.
+Displaying some mediocre AI-written drivel and asking ‘are you scared yet?’

-They always say you should know your enemy, so that’s exactly what I set out to do.
+But they always say you should know your enemy, so that’s what I set out to do.

-I can separate my experiences with AI writers into two distinct time periods: Before ChatGPT and After ChatGPT.
+I can separate my experiences with AI into two distinct time periods: before ChatGPT and after ChatGPT.

 Before ChatGPT

-I tried a number of AI writers before ChatGPT came along and, to summarise my experiences, I wasn’t impressed.
-In every case, the AI had been oversold.
+I tried a number of AI writers before ChatGPT came along and in every case, they had been oversold.
 It didn’t do what they said it would and — sorry, not sorry — you’re about to see a lot of air quotes.

-The ‘research’, if you could call it that, was highly questionable.
+The ‘research’ was highly questionable.
 In many cases, I couldn’t find where the information had come from and had to conclude that AI had made it up.

 The ‘writing’ was clunky, repetitive, and horrible to read.
 Some of it didn’t even make any sense.